 Courses offered in our accelerated and online programs "mirror" the requirements of traditional courses in outcomes and assessment of learning.
-Credit hours in the accelerated programs are awarded based on equivalent content from traditionally offered day programs.

-Note: For the purpose of defining credit hours, one hour of classroom or direct faculty instruction is defined as a 50-minute class period.
-For more details information, see section 5.7.1 of the Lynn University Policy Manual.
+Note: For the purpose of defining credit hours, one hour of classroom or direct faculty instruction is defined as a 50 minute class period.
+For more details information, see Volume V of the Lynn University Policy Manual.